OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 If you have a regular IDA Pro license and do not want to buy the Hex-Rays decompiler, you can use Ghidra's decompiler by installing the [GhIDA plugin](https://github.com/Cisco-Talos/GhIDA/) for IDA Pro.

 The majority of this chapter applies to applications written in Objective-C or having bridged types, which are types compatible with both Swift and Objective-C. The Swift compatibility of most tools that work well with Objective-C is being improved.

-### Decompiling Native Code

-TODO.
-Hopper is only mentioned once in the entire document, ghidra is only used for disassembly, ...
-We can expand this, maybe add some good ghidra snippets for objective-c mapping, ...
+For example, Frida supports [Swift bindings](https://github.com/frida/frida-swift "Frida-swift").

+## Static Analysis

+The preferred method of statically analyzing iOS apps involves using the original Xcode project files.
+Ideally, you will be able to compile and debug the app to quickly identify any potential issues with the source code.

+Black box analysis of iOS apps without access to the original source code requires reverse engineering.
+For example, no decompilers are available for iOS apps (although most commercial and open-source disassemblers can provide a pseudo-source code view of the binary), so a deep inspection requires you to read assembly code.

+### Basic Information Gathering

+In this section, we will learn about some approaches and tools for collecting basic information about a given application using static analysis.

-### Extracting Information From Application Binary
+#### Application Binary

 You can use [class-dump](0x08a-Testing-Tools.md#class-dump) to get information about methods in the application's source code.
 The example below uses the [Damn Vulnerable iOS App](0x08b-Reference-Apps.md#dvia-v2) to demonstrate this.
 Our binary is a so-called fat binary, which means that it can be executed on 32- and 64-bit platforms: